justinchow11/Data-Analysis-Portfolio/README.md

 - [Pokemon Challenge](https://github.com/justinchow11/Data-Analysis-Portfolio/blob/master/src/pokemon/pokemon.ipynb) (Incomplete - Last updated 9/30/17)
   - This project attempts to predict the winner of pokemon battles!.
 I analyze which stats make a pokemon victorious, and apply my findings to a series of test battles.
   - Still to do:
-    - Further investigate the effects of other stats
+    - Further investigate the effects of other stats and pokemon type
     - Predict winners in the test battles csv